osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

-Obviously, this component will not win the Turing price since it does not do anything and is more or less a waste of bits, sacrificed in the goal to elucidate you.
+Obviously, this component will not win the Turing prize since it does not do anything and is more or less a waste of bits, sacrificed in the goal to elucidate you.
 But hey, doesn't it do a great job?

 ## Registering a Service